 Additionally, Chinese Buddhists believe that an incarnation of Guanyin appeared in the 10th-11th century ACE as the Princess Miaoshan.
 It is interesting to note that some scholars believe the story has its origins in Taoism and not Buddhism.

 Princess Miaoshan’s father was very demanding and when she came of age he ordered her to marry a wealthy man that he had chosen.
 However, the princess refused and would only agree to marry a man who could help to ease the suffering of sentient beings.
 When she suggested to her father that she be allowed to marry a doctor, he became enraged.
 As a result, (according to some versions of the story) the king ordered that the princess be executed.

 On the day of her execution, the executioner was unable to end her life after many tries.
 Although she could have saved herself she knew the king would do something terrible to the executioner if she was still alive.
 Therefore, she allowed the executioner to take her life and she took all of his bad karma and replaced with it with her own good karma.
 As a result, upon her death she was condemned to a Hell realm because she had the bad karma of a murderer.
 However, she refused to be tormented and instead played music.
 The realm of torment was then transformed into a realm of heaven.

-Tara is female bodhisattva that was born from a teardrop that fell from the eye of Avalokitesvara.
-One day in ancient times, Avalokitesvara was looking down from the Tibetan plateau to observe the suffering of all sentient life.
-As a result, a teardrop fell from the left eye of the bodhisattva’s eye and Tara came to be at that moment.
+Tara is female Bodhisattva that was born from a teardrop that fell from the eye of Avalokiteshvara.
+One day in ancient times, Avalokiteshvara was looking down from the Tibetan plateau to observe the suffering of all sentient life.
+As a result, a teardrop fell from the Bodhisattva’s left eye and Tara came to be at that moment.